2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/platforms/oqtane/install.md

 Read the [blog + video + checklist](https://2sxc.org/en/blog/post/install-oqtane-2-from-scratch-with-language-packs-and-2sxc-video)
 we created on installing Oqtane and 2sxc.

+> [!WARNING]
+> The latest Oqtane 5.1.1 is still causing various problems so we are not releasing a 2sxc for 5.1+ yet.
+>
+> As soon as we feel that Oqtane 5.1+ is stable, we will release a 2sxc for it.

 ## Oqtane and 2sxc Version Compatibilities

 > [!TIP]